The Slide Show/ Neckerchief Slides

 - Check WalMart, Woolworth's, and the Dollar type stores

-materials.
-You may be surprised!
-Lorie McGraw Return to Table of Contents
+may be surprised!
+Lorie McGraw Return to Table of

 - To prevent choking, slides should be loose enough to

-instead of using a slide (although some units knot the two ends together, or
+knotted instead of using a slide (although some units knot the two ends

 - To make a loose slide fit better, use a rubber band or